kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines that do not contain bin
+displaying files that start with letters